Welcome to Belgrade!

 If you just crashed here and need to know some basic things, here are the essentials:

-Belgrade, or “white city” is the capital and the largest city in Serbia, with population of almost two million scattered in its 17 municipalities.
+Belgrade, or “white city” is the capital and the largest city in Serbia, with a population of almost two million scattered in its 17 municipalities.
 The city is one of the largest in South-Eastern Europe and it is an economic, university and tourist hub of Serbia.

 The area around Belgrade has been continuously inhabited at least since the early Neolithic, making it one of the oldest cities in Europe.
 Being on the crossroad of ancient routes, throughout its turbulent history it has witnessed migrations and conquests of many different cultures: Thracians, Sarmatians, Celts, Romans, Goths, Huns, Avars, Khazars, Slavs, Ottoman Turks, Austro-Hungarians and Germans – they are just some of those who fought in more than 115 recorded battles for its walls.
 It is said that city has been burned to the ground and rebuilt more than 50 times!